-The Bonds are being issued pursuant to the Constitution and statutes of the State of New York, including among others, the Town Law and the Local Finance Law, and a refunding bond resolution duly adopted by the Fire District Board of Fire Commissioners on November 14, 2017 (the "Refunding Bond Resolution"), authorizing the refunding of all or a part of the Fire District Serial Bonds - 2007, originally issued in the principal amount of \$3,900,000.
-The amounts expected to be refunded are set forth below:
+The Bonds are being issued pursuant to the Constitution and statutes of the State of New York, including among others, the Town Law and the Local Finance Law, and a bond resolution duly adopted by the Fire District Board of Commissioners on February 11, 2019, and approved as a proposition by a majority of the qualified voters of the Fire District voting thereon at the Special Election held on March 26, 2019, authorizing the issuance of bonds in the amount of \$5,600,000 and the expenditure of \$1,500,000 from a capital reserve fund, for the construction of a new fire station.
+The Bonds will finance the cost of the project.